mlange-42/chrono-photo/docs/tutorial_prepare.md

 Next tutorial: [Creating chrono-photos](tutorial_photos.md)

-Currently, `chrono-photo` does not yet direct processing of video files.
+Currently, `chrono-photo` does not yet support direct processing of video files.
 Therefore, videos have to be converted to image sequences using a 3rd party tool.

 In this tutorial, video pre-processing to images is described for